Hi Friends! Thanks for joining me again on the blog. If you’re new here, WELCOME! And if you’re a vet, WELCOME BACK!

 The key is to be very specific when offering to help.

 I know you just read A LOT of information, but I hope you found it helpful in some way.
 I believe mental health is in everything we do; therefore, I appreciate when shows such as Insecure showcase it in their storylines because it forces us to take a step back and think about these important topics.
+If you’re interested in some other shows that highlight changes to a mommy’s mental health within their story line Scrubs, Nashville, and This is Us (tons of parenting stuff) are some of my favorites.

 Did you experience any changes to your mental health after having your baby(ies)?
 If so, let me know in the comments, and please share with a mama who may benefit from this information.